Sherpathri

-Famous Destination

-Asia's Largest Wetland is located in the Shallabugh Village of Sherpathri Block.
-Every year large number of migratory birds from different countries visit the wetland.
+Wicker work

+The Shairpathri area, encompassing approximately 25 small villages, has gained fame for its unique wicker artisans, leading to its designation as the "Wicker Hub of Kashmir".
+The majority of the inhabitants are involved in this traditional craft, creating a variety of products, including chairs, sofas, baskets, flower vases, and kitchen utensils, using locally harvested willow reeds.

 Geography

 Sherpathri is located 34.1733°N 74.7283°E 5 km west of Ganderbal town and 22 km from the Srinagar center, at an average elevation of 1650 m.
 The famous Sonamarg hill station is at a distance of 70 km from here.
 The Sind River, a major tributary to the Jehlum River flows through Sherpathri.
 The sand (bajri) of this river has a great value for money for its quality.

+Shallabugh Wetland

+Sherpathri consists one of Asia's largest Wetland Shallabugh Wetland in the Shallabugh village of the Sherpathri Block.
+A large number of migratory birds from different countries visit this wetland every year.

 Demographics

-The population of Block Sherpathri is 51355 Males constitute 52% of the total population while female constitute 48% of the total population.
+The population of Block Sherpathri is 51355.
+Males constitute 52% of its total population while females constitute 48% of the total population.
 The total geographical area of this Block is 25.42 km2.
 Agriculture is the mainstay of the population.
-Urdu is the official language here, people also speak their native language (Kashmiri) as well as English (both of which are also official, as well as Hindi).
+While Urdu is the official language in the region, people also speak their native language (Kashmiri) as well as English (both of which are also official, as well as Hindi).